-The City of Waterford will work with the County Housing Authority and seek Article XXXIV approval within the City of Waterford to facilitate the funding of housing for very low and low-income families.
+The City of Waterford will work with the Stanislaus CountyRegional Housing Authority and seek Article XXXIV approval within the City of Waterford to facilitate the funding of for the development of housing for very low and low-income familieshouseholds.
+City staff will work with the Stanislaus Regional Housing Authority to assist in identifying funding for very low and low-income households.
+City staff will annually reach out to the Regional Housing Authority to provide assistance in grant application writing, identifying potential funding sources, and applicable resources.

+Year: Ongoing, 2023-2031Annually

-Responsible Agency: City of Waterford/Housing Authority of the County of Stanislaus
+Responsible Agency: City of Waterford/Stanislaus Regional Housing Authority of the County of

+Stanislaus

+Funding Source: General Fund

-Program 2.2: California Housing Rehabilitation Program (HOME)
+Program 2.2: California Housing Rehabilitation Program (HOME) Housing Rehabilitation and Neighborhood Improvement

 The City of Waterford will investigate financing a non-profit organization to provide application for an administration of the California Housing Rehabilitation Program-(HOME) Program.
+Through the Planning Department, the City will connect areas in need of housing rehabilitation, neighborhood improvements, and abatement of unsafe conditions with rehabilitation and repair resources.
+The City will: